-UK weather: heat health alert issued ahead of heatwave
+UK weather: Heat health alert issued ahead of heatwave

 “The most important advice is to ensure they stay hydrated, keep cool and take steps to prevent their homes from overheating.”

-The latest heatwave will hit the UK after months of low rain, which have left the countryside and urban parks and gardens tinder-dry, households in some areas are being urged not to light fires or have barbecues.
+The latest heatwave will hit the UK after months of low rain, which has left the countryside and urban parks and gardens tinder-dry, households in some areas are being urged not to light fires or have barbecues.

-Two water companies have already announced hosepipe bans and others have warned they may need to follow suit.
+A number of water companies have already announced hosepipe bans and others have warned they may need to follow suit.

 It follows the driest eight months from November to June since 1976, and the driest July on record for parts of southern and eastern England.